heig-vd-dai-course/heig-vd-dai-course/14.01-caching-and-performance/01-course-material/README.md

 it in their documentation at
 <https://doc.traefik.io/traefik-enterprise/middlewares/http-cache/>.

-As it is out of the scope/reach for this course, we will not go into details about how to configure Traefik to cache responses from servers.
+As it is out of the scope/reach for this teaching unit, we will not go into details about how to configure Traefik to cache responses from servers.
 We will, however, implement it on the server side with Javalin.

 ## Managing cache with key-value stores